 On the other hand, if you’ve got a dog anything like Pablo who despite the odd hiccup (he can’t be an angel all the time!) enjoys the car like his second home, greets strangers like old friends, and for the most part behaves himself when he needs to, then have you thought about giving the kennels a miss and bringing your dog along for the ride?

-Oddly, when I mentioned my little 4 month old puppy was going to be sightseeing around Edinburgh with me, I came up against a lot of side-eye.
+Oddly, when I mentioned my little 4-month-old puppy was going to be sightseeing around Edinburgh with me, I came up against a lot of side-eye.
 Considering this isn’t an epic ‘sell the house, quit the job, yeahhh wanderlust foreverrrr’ type of travel, I mean I was literally hopping over the border and back again, I found this reaction a little strange.
-Well yes, travelling with a dog isn’t a walk in the park… actually it essentially is, but you catch my drift (!), if you are prepared you can find out how your pup can make your holiday even better!
+Well yes, traveling with a dog isn’t a walk in the park… actually it essentially is, but you catch my drift (!), if you are prepared you can find out how your pup can make your holiday even better!

 How To Be Prepared To Travel With Your Dog: